danielbodnar/awesome-stars/README.md

 ## research

+- [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
+It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
 As individuals, teams and communities.
 - [nextstrain/nextclade](https://github.com/nextstrain/nextclade) - Viral genome alignment, mutation calling, clade assignment, quality checks and phylogenetic placement
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to